jbrucker/currency-converter/README.md

 ## References

-* [CurrencyLayer.com Documentation](https://currencylayer.com/documentation) how to use their service.
+* [CurrencyLayer.com Documentation](https://currencylayer.com/documentation) how to use their web service.
 * [Reading and Writing a URLConnection](https://docs.oracle.com/javase/tutorial/networking/urls/readingWriting.html) - Oracle Java Tutorial.
 * [Java HttpURLConnection Example](https://www.journaldev.com/7148/java-httpurlconnection-example-java-http-request-get-post) at JournalDev.com shows how to get the HTTP Response Code, set HTTP headers, and more.
 * Another [Java HttpURLConnection Example](https://alvinalexander.com/blog/post/java/how-open-url-read-contents-httpurl-connection-java) with more detail and explanation.
 The author has written several books about programming.
-* [Java API for JSON](http://www.oracle.com/technetwork/articles/java/json-1973242.html) Oracle library to parse Json.
+* Parsing JSON.
+In this code we used regex.
+You can also convert JSON to/from Java using the popular [GSON](https://github.com/google/gson/) or [Jackson](https://github.com/FasterXML/jackson) libraries.
 * Regular Expression Tutorials:
 [Vogella](http://www.vogella.com/tutorials/JavaRegularExpressions/article.html), [BeginnersBook](https://beginnersbook.com/2014/08/java-regex-tutorial/), and [JavaTPoint](https://www.javatpoint.com/java-regex).
+* [Regular Expression Tool](https://regexr.com) at [https://regexr.com](https://regexr.com) learn, explore, and test regex -- visually shows what's going on.
+Many examples, too.
 * One SKE graduate told me that the most useful thing he learned from OOP was *regular expressions*.